Don't leave out God and

 affected area and prevent further fungus growth

-by putting a cornstarch on the area after the tea
+by putting a cornstarch on the area after the tea tree oil

 - Few things are more annoying than being bitten